tytydraco/yessleep/out/Weird_Coworker_Update_I_need_to_fix_my_front_door.md

 I slowly got my notebook and pen out of my pocket, not wanting this already on-edge man to think I was reaching for a weapon, then held them up to him.
 His eyes were narrowed, but he didn't raise his shotgun again.
 I wrote that I didn't know what was in the box, I was just supposed to deliver it.
 As I was about to throw the notepad to him, he curtly told me that I could just come onto the porch, but to leave the box where it was.

-I obeyed, letting the mystery package where it sat in his driveway.
+I obeyed, leaving the mystery package where it sat in his driveway.
 Now that I was closer, I recalled seeing his face before, but I couldn't place from where.
 After he read my note, he demanded to know who sent me, so I gave him Ramy's real name.

 "I have no idea who that-" The homeowner paused suddenly, getting a strange expression on his face.
 "You wouldn't happen to know if he's from Iraq, would you?"